naftalix/Sign-Service/README.md

-# RESTful Sign & Storage API
+# RESTful Sign & Storage API Manager

 * An ongoing multitech RESTful project for upload and save files as a binary repository

 * Each file can be signed to user by digital signiture.

+* This manager implemented by .NetCore.

+* The manager's FrontEnd will be a React App.

-* The RESTful API and the Sign service are implemented over .NetCore, the Storage server over a Node.js.
+* The Storage service implemented by Node.js.

+* The Sign service module will be on Python.

+#### Modules Repos
-* The Node.js storage server uploaded here as a separate GitHub repository named [StorageAPI]( https://github.com/naftalix/StorageAPI "sdfsdf")
+* The Node.js storage server uploaded here as a separate GitHub repository named [storage-api]( https://github.com/naftalix/storage-api)

-* Will be added a React UI app for managment files and signs.

 #### You can config your StorageAPI URI enviroment by "StorageServer" key under `appsettings.json` project file